 It is the responsibility of the agency to choose the correct mailing address, as suppliers may have multiple addresses on file.

 Suppliers may have various EFT accounts on file.
 SABHRS uses the location field to identify different accounts using the last four digits of the corresponding bank account number.
 It is the responsibility of the agency to choose the correct location on the supplier file to make the payment to the correct bank account.
-If the account is not known, agencies may have to verify the correct account information with the supplier.
+If the account is not known, agencies must verify the correct account information with the supplier.

 Payment Plus is a method of payment offered by US Bank that sends the payee a one-time use credit card number by email to run for the amount owed.
 Suppliers must run the card number only one time and for the exact amount owed.
 If a supplier has elected to participate in the program, this payment method will automatically be selected when entering a voucher.